ujjwalbabu0/SQL_P1---Retail_sales_analysis/README.md

 - `total_sale`: Total amount of the sale

 ### 2. cleaning_queries
-SQL scripts to:
 - Check for NULLs
 - Delete invalid rows
 - Explore distinct values

 ### 3. analysis_queries
-SQL to answer key business questions, such as:
 - Total sales by category
 - Top customers
 - Sales trends by month and shift